Similar to detecting entities with dictionaries, you can use regex pattern matches to detect entities.

 Creating regex configurations

 Begin by creating a module directory inside your notebook.
 This is a directory inside the notebook file system that is used temporarily to store the files created by the RBR training.
-This module directory can be the same directory that you created and used for dictionary-based entity extraction.
-Dictionaries and regular expressions can be used in the same training run.
+This module directory can be the same directory that you

 To create the module directory in your notebook, enter the following in a code cell.
 Note that the module directory can't contain a dash (-).